browserengineering/book/book/styles.md

 `h1` tag---would that inherit the `150%` value for `font-size`?
 Surely it shouldn't be another 50% bigger than the rest of the heading text?

-So, in fact, browsers resolve percentages to absolute pixel units before storing them in the `style` and before those values are inherited; it's called a
-"computed style".\index{computed style}[^css-computed] Of the
+So, in fact, browsers resolve font size percentages to absolute pixel units before those values are inherited; it's called a "computed style".\index{computed style}[^css-computed]
-properties our toy browser supports, only `font-size` needs to be computed in this way:

-[^css-computed]: Full CSS is a bit more confusing: there are [specified, computed, used, and actual values][css-computed], and they affect lots of CSS properties besides `font-size`.
-We're just not implementing those other properties in this book.
+[^css-computed]: The full CSS standard is a bit more confusing: there are [specified, computed, used, and actual values][css-computed], and they affect lots of CSS properties besides `font-size`.
+But we're not implementing those other properties in this book.

 [css-computed]: https://www.w3.org/TR/CSS2/cascade.html#value-stages